NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/docker.md

   Neurodesk Docker containers
 ---

-Our containers are automatically built in https://github.com/NeuroDesk/neurocontainers/ and hosted on [dockerhub](https://hub.docker.com/orgs/vnmd/repositories) or on [github](https://github.com/NeuroDesk/neurocontainers/packages)
+Our containers are automatically built in https://github.com/NeuroDesk/neurocontainers/ and hosted on [dockerhub](https://hub.docker.com/orgs/vnmd/repositories) and on [github](https://github.com/NeuroDesk/neurocontainers/packages)

 ## Pull Docker containers
 e.g. for a julia container